PathologyDataScience/triteia/README.md

 optimizer = TensorflowOptimization(amp=amp, xla=xla)
 ampxla_config = TensorflowConfig(name=name, max_batch_size=64, optimization=optimization)
 ```

-TensorRt cannot be used concurrently with XLA and mixed precision.
+TensorRT cannot be used concurrently with XLA and mixed precision.

-For a non-batching model, set the maximum batch size to zero
+For a non-batching model, set the maximum batch size to zero.
 ```python
 config = TensorflowConfig(name, max_batch_size=0)
 ```

-Configuration classes can also save their configuration to a config.pbtxt for automatic file-based configuration
+Configuration classes can also save their configuration to a config.pbtxt for automatic file-based configuration.

 ```python
 config.save("/model_repository/mymodel.tensorflow/")
 ```

 File-based configuration is useful for distributing models.
-When configuring and loading models directly in Python, a JSON formatted dictionary is used.
+When configuring and loading models directly in Python, a JSON-formatted dictionary is used.
 Configuration files use the protocol buffer format.
 Configuration classes handle conversion between these formats.

 ## Model control <a name="control"></a>
-The `TritonModel` class can be used to load/unload models, to retrieve model configurations or metadata, or to check model if a model is idle or loaded.
-A model is defined by a model name and server url
+The `TritonModel` class can be used to load/unload models, retrieve model configurations or metadata, or check whether a model is idle or loaded.
+A model is defined by a model name and a server URL.

 ```python
 from simple_triton.model import TritonModel model = TritonModel("EfficientNetV2S.tensorflow", "localhost:8001")
 ```

-When unloading a model, simple-triton will check that the model is idle
+When unloading a model, simple-triton will check that the model is idle.
 ```python
 # load model with auto-generated configuration
 # block and timeout after 1 second
 model.load(block=True, timeout=1.)
 ```

-Model status can also be checked
+Model status can also be checked.
 ```python
 # check if model is loaded
 assert model.is_loaded()